chezyio/SC4061/README.md

 ### Laplacian of Gaussian

 -   Not commonly used anymore
+-   Combines two key operations
+    -   Gaussian smoothing (to reduce noise)
+        -   Low-pass filter that blurs an image to suppress high-frequency noise
+    -   Laplacian operator (to detect regions of rapid intensity change)
+        -   Second-derivative filter that highlights areas where the image intensity changes sharply (edges) while producing zero response in regions of constant intensity
 -   Edge is a jump and can be found using the first order derivative making it easier to detect edges

 ### Canny Edge Detection